Minhao-Zhang/MBTI-Classification/README.md

 This suggest that I should only train my model with one epoch as the model is already overfitting the second I introduced the data again.

 I trained the model on other dimensions as well, but the result is quite similar.

+### Re-processing data

+In the original data preparation, I removed all punctuations except for `?` and `!`.
+I also lowered all cases to make them easier for the word2vec model to learn.
+In addition, my data in the beginning have about 200 words in each post.
+This might not be enough for the LLMs to learn the pattern of speech.
+Thus, I increased the number of words in each post to 400 while the overal samples decreased.
+I re-processed the data as [re_process_data.ipynb](./preprocessing/re_process_data.ipynb) and fine-tuned the model again.
+Despite the changes, the model did not perform better than the majority classifier.

+## Treating Imbalanced Data

+### Overview

+As the data is imbalanced, it is normal for the model to predict everything to be the majority class.
+Though LLMs are powerful, they are not immune to this problem.
+To treat this, there are several methods that can be employed.
+- Over-sampling the minority class / Under-sampling the majority class
+- SMOTE (Synthetic Minority Over-sampling Technique)
+- Class weight balancing

+### Under-sampling the majority class

+As I discovered in previous section, the model overfit immediately when I introduced the data again.
+I believe that over-sampling the minority class will make the model overfit even faster.
+Thus, I decided against using over-sampling and only use under-sampling.
+As I have a lot of data, I can afford to under-sample the majority class.
+A simple way to do this is to randomly sample the majority class to the size of the minority class.

+To start, I started with the J-P type as it is somewhat imbalanced but not too skewed.
+Using a subset of the train split, I splitted out another validation set.
+Then, I under-sampled the majority class to the size of the minority class.

+However, this did not improve the model's performance.
+The training loss is different which signify the data is different, but the accuracy and F1 score are still the same as the majority classifier.
+This maybe my naive implementation of under-sampling or it might be the nature of the MBTI classification.

+### Synthetic Minority Over-sampling Technique

+SMOTE is a technique that generates synthetic samples for the minority class.
+It is also available in the `imbalanced-learn` library.
+There was a discussion [here](https://discuss.huggingface.co/t/how-to-apply-smote-to-a-dataset/27876), which uses the `imbalanced-learn` library to apply SMOTE to the dataset with a custom dataloader.
+However, based on my research on SMOTE and the task, I believe it is not suitable for generating synthetic samples for text data.
+Though Ryan et al. (2023) did use SMOTE in their work and they did show SMOTE improving the performance, their performance is still not better than the majority classifier.
+This resulted me thinking there might be a better way to treat the imbalanced data.

+### Class weight balancing

+I tried out one method mentioned in a forum [post](https://discuss.huggingface.co/t/how-can-i-use-class-weights-when-training/1067).
+The solution mentioned is quite simple and basically just scales the loss of the minority class by the ratio of the majority class to the minority class.

+As I am using the J-P dimension which is a 60-40 split, I just set the weight to be opposite of the proportion.

+The results are still pending.

+## Thoughs and Future Work

 ## References